The following steps can help you and your pharmacy team to ensure that your prescriptions are processed for payment accurately and in a timely manner.

 - Carefully check the number of fees claimed on MDA instalment forms (see psnc.org.uk/mda to find out more).

-- PSNC also strongly recommends taking a photocopy of the completed FP34C form before submission as a reference in the event of a suspected error.
+- PSNC also strongly recommends taking a photocopy of the completed FP34C form before submission for your reference.

-- Do not borrow/ photocopy anyone else’s FP34C as each is barcoded and is specific to one pharmacy for one month.
+- Do not borrow/ photocopy anyone else’s FP34C as each FP34C contains a unique barcode that is specific to the pharmacy for that month.

 - Do not include the number of ETP tokens or the number of RA forms in your form/items declaration.
 These are not used for payment.

-- Do not include items on re-submitted forms which are not being queried.
+- Do not include items on re-submitted forms which are not being queried in your totals.
 This is because payment will already have been received for all other items on returned copies of prescriptions.

-- Do not include electronic prescriptions if the claim message was submitted after the end of the 5th day of the following month.
+- Do not include electronic prescriptions if the claim message was submitted after the end of the 5th day of the following month – Claiming for EPS prescriptions on time factsheet.

 Dispatching your prescription bundle

-- Dispatch the bundle to your processing centre by a track and trace method no later than the 5th day of the month following that in which the supply was made.
+- Dispatch your bundle to NHSBSA via a track and trace method no later than the 5th day of the month following that in which supply was made (Drug Tariff Part I, Clause 5A).

 - Send the prescription bundle in a secure package and in a manner that ensures prescriptions don’t get mixed up in transit (see picture).